Blue0505/SplendidSplendor/docs/final.md

 , where $\vec{C_s}$ is what we call the "spending card".
 This card appears during a `SPENDING` turn type when the player can choose to redeem gold for a specific colored gem of the card.
 For example, if a player spends a gold gem in place of a blue gem, this is reflected in the blue cost of $\vec{C_s}$.

 #### Rewards System
 We also built a reward mechanism for the Splendor game.
 OpenSpiel requires a `returns` function which returns a two element vector representing the total accumulated rewards for player 0 and player 1.
-In our preliminary testing we experimented a lot with reward shaping.
+In our preliminary testing we heavily experimented with reward shaping.
 Specifically, we applied heuristics for:
 * Rewarding a player when winning
 * Rewarding player for having resources
 * Rewarding a player for the number of points that they have
 * Penalizing a player for returning gems
 * Penalizing a player for not having moves

 Each reward category $c$ had a different weight $\alpha_c$ and value associated with player $i$, $r_{c_i}$.
 We then used these weights and values to create a zero sum reward for player 0 with the function, $\sum_c \alpha_c (r_{c_0} - r_{c_1})$.
-After lots of experimentation with the weights, we did not observe any different on agent training.
+After lots of experimentation with the weights, we did not observe any difference on agent training.
 Thus, we decided to only reward a player with a point on a game win, to minimize the possible failure points in our agent training pipeline.

 ### Algorithms
 #### Q-Learning
-As a baseline to verify that our algorithm worked, we trained a Splendor playing agent with Q-Learning.
+As a baseline to verify that our algorithm worked, we trained a Splendor playing agent with Q-Learning [5].
 Q-Learning exploits the lower variance of an approach such as Bellman's Equations whilst not needing to calculate exponentially many trajectories like a Monte Carlo based approach.
 Q-learning associates a *Q-value* with state action pairs that are defined recursively in terms of future action pairs; specifically, the Q-value function is recursively defined $Q_{\pi}(s) = r(s, a) + \gamma \max_{a'}Q_{\pi}(s', a')$.
 The best policy $\pi$ can then be chosen at each state by choosing the action $a$ associated with the largest Q-value, that is, $\arg \max Q_a(s, a)$.

 At this point in our project, our AI pipeline consisted only of capturing the number of wins each agent won against a random agent averaged over 1000 episodes.

 #### Deep Q-Learning
 Due to the limitations imposed by the tabular nature of Q-Learning, we pivoted to Deep Q-Learning.
 In contrast to Q-Learning, Deep Q-Learning estimates the Q-value function using two neural networks.
 There is an *online network* ($Q_\theta$) and a *target network* ($Q_{\bar{\theta}}$) which is periodically set to be equal to the online network.
 We enforced the epsilon greedy policy to train our agent.
-With probability epsilon, the agent picks a random move, and with probability 1 minus epsilon chance the agent picks the action associated with the highest estimated Q-value.
+That is, with probability epsilon, the agent picks a random move, and with probability 1 minus epsilon chance the agent picks the action associated with the highest estimated Q-value.
 As an agent explores through the states, the algorithm descends over $Q_\theta$, pushing $Q_\theta$ towards the Q-value's recursive definition using $Q_{\bar{\theta}}$.
 Specifically, it descends over $((r(s,a) + \gamma \max_{a'} Q_{\bar{\theta}}(s', a')) - Q_{\theta}(s, a))^2$.

 At this point in our project, we implemented a more sophisticated AI pipeline.
 We continued to evaluate the two self-playing agents every 1000 games for 1000 games against a random agent.
 We also began capturing more statistics, namely:
 * Mean rewards